 Patient Opinion is a not-for-profit organisation that exists to help improve health services by providing a platform to enable dialogue between service users and health service providers.
 It does this by providing a website where the public can share their experiences of health services.

 Members of the public anonymously post a story (positive or negative) about a service on the website www.patientopinion.org.au.
 The Patient Opinion team moderates all stories to ensure they do not identify any single member of staff and escalates any that need to be responded to through a formal complaints procedure.

 Why Patient Opinion?

 Patient Opinion supports part of the spectrum of patient experience feedback and monitoring.
-It is widely used in the UK and has been adopted by WA Country Health and East Metro Area Health Services as part of their commitment to creating a quality health care experience for every consumer.
-There is a strong indication from the McGowan Government that Patient Opinion will be introduced in all WA hospitals.
+It is widely used in the UK and has been adopted by all Area Health Services in WA as part of the WA Department of Health commitment to creating a quality health care experience for every consumer.

 WAPHA sees Patient Opinion as an enabler to good consumer feedback practice, supporting a culture in the healthcare system that welcomes and acknowledges feedback – both praise and where there are opportunities for improvement.